MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 Keep in mind that you would not be able to put event cancelation logic in the deferred portion of the event, as the event will have already happened by the time the system.run callback executes.

-### Next up, the one with a tick parameter - system.runTimeout
+### Next up: the one with a tick parameter - system.runTimeout

 The system.runTimeout function behaves much like system.run except that it offers a new parameter that lets you indicate how many ticks into the future it should run.
 If that future tick is 0, it means the current tick or as soon as possible.
 If the parameter is 1, it behaves much like the standard system.run.
 A value of 2 means to skip the next tick and execute on the one after.

 As stated above, system.runTimeout with a tick parameter of 1 is equivalent to system.run.
 And just like system.run, if called from within a system.run callback a value of 1 means the next tick.
-Only if called at the beginning of the tick, or otherwide outside of any system.run* callbacks would a value of 1 exectue in the current tick.
+Only if called at the beginning of the tick, or otherwise outside of any system.run* callbacks would a value of 1 execute in the current tick.

 A call to system.runTimeout with a tick parameter of 0 means to execute as soon as possible.
 And unlike system.run, if called from within a system.run callback a value of 0 means to execute within the current tick.
 This version does not stop you from creating infinite callbacks so be careful when using it in this way.